Chapter 17. Optimizing virtual machine performance

 Tuning VM performance can have negative effects on other virtualization functions.
 For example, it can make migrating the modified VM more difficult.

-The TuneD utility is a tuning profile delivery mechanism that adapts RHEL for certain workload characteristics, such as requirements for CPU-intensive tasks or storage-network throughput responsiveness.
+TuneD is a tuning profile delivery mechanism that adapts RHEL for certain workload characteristics, such as requirements for CPU-intensive tasks or storage-network throughput responsiveness.
 It provides a number of tuning profiles that are pre-configured to enhance performance and reduce power consumption in a number of specific use cases.
 You can edit these profiles or create new profiles to create performance solutions tailored to your environment, including virtualized environments.

 To optimize RHEL 10 for virtualization, use the following profiles: